Jayliu227/cycle-gan/README.md

 ```
 Navigate into our repository and create two folders
 ```
+cd cycle-gan-shape-color-regularization
 mkdir output
 mkdir save
 mkdir data
 ```
-where output is used to store the testing results of the model, save is used for storing the trained model, and data is the directory for the dataset
+where *output folder* is used to store the testing results of the model, *save folder* is used for storing the trained model, and *data folder* is the directory for the dataset

 Dataset is organized as follows:
 ```